 For more hands-on, fun science experiments for kids, check the rest of our website.
 We also offer a wide range of STEM activities for kids that blend learning and fun, while sparking your little one’s creativity, curiosity, and imagination.

 What are the things required for Walking Water Experiment?

 The important things required for Walking Water Experiment are blue, red, green liquid coloring agents, water, 7 cups, 6 paper towels, etc.

 What is the science behind Walking Water Experiment?

-The scientific reason are that kids can learn the concepts of Walking Water Experiment which is capillary action, how does water stick to the paper towel?
+The scientific reason is that kids can learn the concepts of the Walking Water Experiment which is capillary action, how does water stick to the paper towel?
 Why does water stay stagnant after some time?